Rudolf Slánský: Posthumously

-After the death of Stalin, Slánský was reviled by Antonín Novotný for having introduced Stalinist methods of interrogation into Czechoslovakia.

 Reflecting changes in Czechoslovakia, in April 1963 Slánský and other victims of the purge trials were cleared under the penal code.
 They were fully rehabilitated and exonerated in May 1968.
-After the Velvet Revolution of 1989, the new president Václav Havel, appointed Slánský’s son, also named Rudolf, as the Czech ambassador to the Soviet Union.
+After the Velvet Revolution of 1989, the new president Václav Havel, appointed Slánský's son, also named Rudolf, as the Czech ambassador to the Soviet Union.

 Slánský was the most powerful politician to be executed during the rule of the Communist Party in Czechoslovakia and under the influence of Stalinism.
 Afterwards the treatment of leaders who had fallen out of favour with the government was more moderate; they were stripped of power and ordered to retire.